Extensions for Jetpack/JetBrains Compose¶

 }

-Decompose provides the Child Animation API for Compose, as well as some predefined animation specs.
+Decompose provides Child Animation API for Compose, as well as some predefined animation specs.
 To enable child animations you need to pass the animation

 argument to the Children